Lemniscate-2525/30_Days_of_ML/Day02_Credit_Risk_Prediction_RandomForest/README.md

 Age	0.13
 Checking Account	0.12

-Feature importance highlights variables most influential in predicting credit risk.
+These features contribute the most to predicting credit risk.

 📚 Key Learnings